Commissioners fail test of leadership

 But how many times does it need to be explained that mask-wearing, social distancing and hand-washing — along with avoiding social gatherings — are the only way to control the spread of the virus so those activities can continue?
 How can elected officials who want businesses to stay open and youths to return to the playing fields refuse to publicly support the very measures that will help accomplish that?

 Dyer said he supports the efforts of county staff who are battling the virus, and would be willing to say that in a public statement.
-But he should specifically support the measures that would make those staff members’ jobs easier and just maybe save some lives in the process.
+But not, apparently, to specifically support the measures that would make those staff members’ jobs easier and just maybe save some lives in the process.

-Strosser, who is leaving office in January, said he and his colleagues should lead by example and support both county staff and safety measures.
+Commissioner Bob Strosser, who is leaving office in January, said he and his colleagues should lead by example and support both county staff and safety measures.
+If Roberts and Dyer aren’t willing to demonstrate that leadership, Strosser should do it without them.
+His successor, Commissioner-elect Dave Dotterrer, should join him.

 Strosser noted that the pandemic has been politicized across the country rather than treated as the public health issue it is.
 He’s right.

-Roberts needs to stop being part of the problem and become part of the solution.
+Roberts and Dyer need to stop being part of the problem and become part of the solution.

 Clarification: This editorial has been changed to reflect that Commissioner Rick Dyer's statements at the Jackson County Commissioners Nov.
 10 meeting.